What Do You Need Most to Live in Jersey?

 The New Jersey Board of Public Utilities regulates utilities that provide these essential services.
 You could use their website to search for the providers, and if you have any questions, you can contact them as well.
 Establish a utility account before moving into your new house in Jersey to ensure that you will have service upon your arrival.

-The Motor Vehicle Commission, or MVC, is in charge of driver’s licence transactions in New Jersey.
-When you relocate to New Jersey, you must apply for a driver’s licence within 60 days of your arrival.
-To do so, go to your local driver’s licence office and perform the following:
+The Motor Vehicle Commission, or MVC, is in charge of driver’s license transactions in New Jersey.
+When you relocate to New Jersey, you must apply for a driver’s license within 60 days of your arrival.
+To do so, go to your local driver’s license office and perform the following:

-- Fill out an application for a new driver’s licence in New Jersey.
+- Fill out an application for a new driver’s license in New Jersey.

-- Confirm your identification, citizenship, and legal presence (typically your VALID driver’s licence from your previous state).
+- Confirm your identification, citizenship, and legal presence (typically your VALID driver’s license from your previous state).